 7-I.I.
-LEVEL 1: NON-THIRD-PARTY VERIFICATION TECHNIQUE: SELF-CERTIFICATION [NOTICE PIH 2023-27] 7-I.E. SELF-CERTIFICATION
+LEVEL 1: NON-THIRD-PARTY VERIFICATION TECHNIQUE: SELF-CERTIFICATION [NOTICE PIH 2023-27]

 Non-third-party verification consists of a signed statement of reported income and/or expenses.
 This verification method will be used as a last resort when the GRHC has not been successful in obtaining information via all other required verification techniques.
-When HUD requires third-party verification, self-certification or "tenant declaration," is used as a last resort when the GRHC is unable to obtain third-party verification.

 Self-certification, however, is an acceptable form of verification when:

 - A source of income is fully excluded - Net family assets total \$50,000 or less and the GRHC has adopted a policy.
-See GRHC MTW Flexibility in Chapter 7.I.DD. - The family declares that they do not have any present ownership in any real property - A family states that they have non-recurring income that will not be repeated in the coming year; and/or - The GRHC has adopted a policy to implement streamlined annual recertifications for fixed sources of income (See Chapter 11)
+See GRHC MTW Flexibility in Chapter 7.I.D - The family declares that they do not have any present ownership in any real property - A family states that they have non-recurring income that will not be repeated in the coming year; and/or - The GRHC has adopted a policy to implement streamlined annual recertifications for fixed sources of income (See Chapter 11)

-When the GRHC is required to obtain third-party verification but instead relies on self-certification,a tenant declaration for verification of income, assets, or expenses, the family's file will be documented to explain why third-party verification was not available.
+When the GRHC is required to obtain third-party verification but instead relies on self-certification, the family's file will be documented to explain why third-party verification was not available.
 When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to the GRHC.